 2. Make vitamin C your friend

-Vitamin C is essential for making collagen and elastin, two vital connective tissues that work to keep your veins strong and toned--think of them as the exercise routine you need for your veins.
-In between your holiday meals be sure to snack on oranges, bell peppers, kale, broccoli, papaya, strawberries, cauliflower, Brussels sprouts, pineapple, kiwi, mango and guava.
-These all contain vitamin C and will improve your circulation.
-For an added punch, pair plenty of vitamin C-rich foods with vitamin E-rich foods like shellfish, avocados, sunflower seeds, nuts, spinach, tofu, fish, olive oil and squash.
+Vitamin C is essential for making collagen and elastin, two vital connective tissues that work to keep your veins strong and toned—think of them as the exercise routine you need for your veins.

-It is important to drink lots of water, especially if you are taking in a lot of fiber.
+It is important to drink plenty of water, especially if you are taking in a lot of fiber.
 Without enough water, fiber can have the opposite effect.
 Instead of making you more regular, it can bind you and cause constipation, which in turn can intensify pressure in your veins.
-To keep from having the water you take in depleted, minimize your intake of coffee, alcohol, caffeinated teas and soda.